- Study

 Originally, yield-to- maturity (YTM) measures the periodic rate of return an investor is hoped to earn if the debt is held to maturity.
 It’s used to compare securities with parallel maturity dates and considers the bond’s pasteboard payments, copping price, and face value.

-Debt Securities Vs. Equity Securities
+Debt Securities Versus Equity Securities

 Types of Debt Instruments

-Nirav: So they help interpret market sentiment?
+Nirav: So they help us understand how the market is feeling?